tombeardmore/fatsomainterview/README.md

 * I included slack error messages but disabled these, just to show where I would look to put them, and I think Slack is ideal for key failure messages.

-* All four contact fields are required by the JSON schema — the LLM is instructed to return an empty string for any field it cannot find.
-This keeps the Google Sheets schema consistent across every row and avoids type errors or blank cell handling issues downstream.
-A null value would require conditional handling at every point the data is consumed; an empty string is unambiguous and safe.
+* All four contact fields are required by the JSON schema.The LLM is instructed to return an empty string for any field it cannot find.

+* Retry logic and error handling designed to keep the flow running and flag, rather than terminating unless unavoidable.